 5. Once the four previous steps are completed, you’re left with money to play with.
 Either consider a non-retirement fund investment to invest your money to start a business.

-The best way to handle the remaining money is to decide where you want to spend your money ahead of time.
+The best way to handle the remaining money is to decide where to spend your money ahead of time.
 Sethi explains that you should have a frugal approach (not a cheap approach).
-Frugality is preferred over being affordable with everything because you can save money on most of your purchases but have the freedom to spend more money in a few areas.
+Frugality is preferred over being affordable with everything because you can save on most of your purchases but have the freedom to spend more in a few areas.

 Week four top tips:

-● When you get your next paycheck, try and minimize your spending and figure out where most of it goes .
+- When you get your next paycheck, try and minimize your spending and determine where most of it goes.

 The next stage in Sethi’s plan is all about automating your systems for savings, investing, and spending.
-The aim is to have your income automatically filtered into the appropriate accounts without your intervention.
+The aim is to automatically filter your income into the appropriate accounts without your intervention.
 Sethi explains that spending some time setting it up initially will save you plenty of time further down the track.
-It means that all your bills will get paid automatically, and you no longer have to worry about things like an overdraft .
+It means that all your bills will get paid automatically, and you no longer have to worry about things like an overdraft.

 ● Once a week/fortnight/month, you’ll receive your income.